Late-Time Cosmic Acceleration from QCD Confinement Dynamics: PNJL Model of QCD

-The Polyakov-Nambu-Jona-Lasinio model is a highly effective field theory employed to elucidate the non-perturbative regime of QCD.
-It extends the Nambu-Jona-Lasinio (NJL) model by incorporating the Polyakov loop, which serves as an order parameter for the confinement-deconfinement transition at finite temperatures.
+The Polyakov--Nambu--Jona-Lasinio model is a highly effective field theory employed to elucidate the non-perturbative regime of QCD.
+It extends the Nambu--Jona-Lasinio (NJL) model by incorporating the Polyakov loop, which serves as an order parameter for the confinement--deconfinement transition at finite temperatures.
 This model provides a unified framework to study both the chiral symmetry breaking and the confinement properties of QCD, thereby positioning it as a potent instrument for unraveling the thermodynamic behavior of strongly interacting matter \cite{Mukherjee2010, Nishimura2010}.

-The Lagrangian density for the two-flavor PNJL model in the \( \mathrm{SU}(2) \) sector is given by \cite{Ratti2006, Abuki2008}
+The Lagrangian density for the two-flavor PNJL model in the \( \mathrm{SU}(2) \) sector is given by~\cite{Ratti2006, Abuki2008}

 where \( D_{\mu} = \partial_{\mu} - i A_{\mu} \) is the covariant derivative, incorporating the coupling to the background gluonic field.
+In the context of the PNJL model in QCD, the covariant derivative includes a static temporal gluon background field \( A_0 \), introduced to model the coupling of quarks to the Polyakov loop.
+This background field is not dynamic; its function is to encode the thermal expectation value of the Wilson loop in imaginary time, which defines the traced Polyakov loop \( \Phi \).
+The spatial components of \( A_\mu \) are neglected, and only \( A_0 \) contributes to the temporal gauge.
 The parameter \( m_{0} \) denotes the current quark mass, assumed equal for the up and down quarks due to isospin symmetry.
 The constant \( G \) is the effective coupling, and \( \mu \) is the quark chemical potential.
 The matrices \( \boldsymbol{\tau} \) are the Pauli matrices acting in flavor space, and \( \gamma_{5} \) is the usual Dirac matrix associated with chiral structure.
-Finally, \( \mathcal{U}(\Phi, T) \) represents the effective Polyakov loop potential, which depends on the traced Polyakov loop \( \Phi \) and the temperature \( T \).
+Finally, \( \mathcal{U}(\Phi, T) \) represents the effective Polyakov-loop potential, which depends on the traced Polyakov loop \( \Phi \) and the temperature \( T \).

-The Polyakov loop is as an order parameter for the deconfinement process.
-It is introduced phenomenologically to elucidate the impact of static color fields on the quark dynamics.
-This approach enables the PNJL model to accurately characterize the transition from a confined hadronic state to a deconfined quark-gluon plasma.
-Effective QCD models at finite temperature and density are formulated through the thermodynamic potential as \cite{Hansen2007, Ghosh2006}
+The Polyakov loop, \( \Phi \), is a crucial order parameter in effective QCD models, characterizing the breaking of the center symmetry of the \( \mathrm{SU}(3) \) color gauge group.
+In this work, we consider two light quark flavors (\( N_f = 2 \)) and three colors (\( N_c = 3 \)), following the standard setup of effective PNJL models.
+This approach enables the PNJL model to accurately characterize the transition from a confined hadronic state to a deconfined quark--gluon plasma.
+Effective QCD models at finite temperature and density are formulated through the thermodynamic potential as \cite{Hansen2007, Ghosh2006}.

 The term \( E_{\boldsymbol{p}} = \sqrt{\boldsymbol{p}^{2} + M^{2}} \) represents the quark energy, while \( M \) denotes the dynamically generated quark mass.
 In practice, the Polyakov-loop potential \( \mathcal{U}(\Phi,T) \) cannot be derived from first principles and is instead modeled through effective forms that capture the thermodynamic behavior of QCD near the confinement–deconfinement transition.
 Following Refs.~\cite{Ratti2006, Fukushima2008b}, we adopt a used parameterization fitted to reproduce lattice QCD results at zero and finite chemical potential.
 Thus, the form used in this work is given by,